mengqy2022/mengqy2022.github.io/_posts/2025-03-03-ciliate-prediction.md

 ---
-title: "Bacterial gene prediction as well as pseudogene prediction!"
+title: "Gene prediction in eukaryotes is exemplified by ciliates!"
 categories:
  - Genomics
 tags:
- - Bacteria
+ - Eukaryotes
  - bash
  - python
 ---